-Across the wheat farms of southern Queensland the harvest is well and truly underway.
+By November, across the wheat farms of southern Queensland, the harvest is well and truly underway.
 So what happens during harvest?
-I directed a few questions to Rob Wilson, who farms around 200 hectares near the Condamine river.
+I directed a few questions to Rob, who farms around 200 hectares near the Condamine River.

 How do you know when the wheat is ripe and ready to harvest?